 22. Make it Sharp

 One of the most common causes of blurry shots in flower photography is shaking hands.
-In this case, you can use a tripod and take a picture using the remote control if available.
+In this case, you can use a tripod and take a picture using the remote control if available, or use a faster shutter speed.
+Another cause is to misplace the area in focus.
+This is even more important to get absolutely right when doing close up and macro flower photography.

 23. Location is Not the Key in Flower Photography